-This means that the app is a bit limited when it comes to functionality, though it isn’t the worst app out there.
+This means that the app is a bit limited when it comes to functionality, though it’s not the worst app.
 You can also toggle a tab to mute or unmute the microphone.
 You can use the mic without the app, but it is best alongside it.

-The microphone comes with a windscreen that reduces the occurrence of wind, breath sounds, and noise interference and also keeps the metal frame of the microphone clean, sanitary, and moisture-free.
+The microphone comes with a windscreen and also keeps the metal frame of the microphone clean, sanitary, and moisture-free.